AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-the-binary-number-system.md

 ---
-title: "Binary Numbers: The ABCs of 0s and 1s"
+title: "The Binary Number System"
 description: The binary number system underlies pretty much everything in computation.
-So what's the deal with all those 0s and 1s, and how is binary used?
+But what's the deal with all those 0s and 1s, and how are binary numbers used?
-keywords: [binary numbers, binary number system, number systems]
+keywords: [binary number system, binary numbers]
 tags: [computer-science, math, binary]
 needs_latex: true
 comments_id: 44
+redirect_from: /blog/computer-science/binary-numbers/
 ---

 What is $$10$$?
-If this is your first time learning about the binary number system, then this question may seem pretty silly.
+If this is your first time learning about the binary number system, then this question may seem odd.
 Of course it's ten, right?

 Let's try something different.
 Have you ever heard this joke?

 > There are $$10$$ types of people in the world: those who understand binary and those who don't.

 Unless you're familiar with binary numbers, this probably doesn't make much sense.
-But by the end of this post, you'll come to appreciate this and many other awful developer jokes 🙂
+But by the end of this post, you'll come to appreciate this and many other awful developer jokes!

 In this beginner's tutorial, we'll look at everything you need to know about the binary number system, but we'll also take a quick look at decimal and hexadecimal, as they're closely related.
 I'll include relevant bits of code and real-life examples to help you appreciate the beauty of binary.